 - Be at least 18 years old.

-- Reside in Wisconsin.
+- Live in Wisconsin.

 - Have an adjusted family income of less than 250% of the federal poverty level, based on your family size.
-Contact your local agency for additional information.

 Is family coverage available under the Medicaid Purchase Plan?